f32c/f32c/rtl/proj/xilinx/zybo/zinq_xram_ddr3/README.md

     PL = f32c softcore in VHDL
     PS = ARM hardcore aka ZYNQ)

-This is an attempt, it compiles but does not work.

-A minimum ZINQ is instantiated with one general purpose slave AXI port.
+A minimum ZYNQ is instantiated with one general purpose slave AXI port.
 This port should be accessed by axi_cache.